jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/5_piechart_autopct/task.md

 1. `%.1f` will be converted to `32.2`.
 2. `%%` will be converted to `%`.

 Please refer to the corresponding hint bellow for more details on formatting float numbers.
-You can also pass a function to `autopct`, that accepts wedge size and returns a string.

 ## Task